 Red Hat fully supports the use of UBI images, or Container Images based on UBI, when running a supported Container Platform along with a valid support subscription.
 The level of support provided is subject to documented usage guidance and in accordance with the Red Hat Enterprise Linux product life cycle 2 3.
 The container support policy applies to all varieties of Red Hat Universal Base Image, regardless of the variant: standard, minimal or multi-service.
 For Container Images based on UBI, Red Hat support is limited to the Red Hat components included in the combined Container Image.

-All images shipped as part of UBI are OCI compliant, redistributable per the terms of our EULA, and are potentially capable of running on non-Red Hat platforms.
+All images shipped as part of UBI are OCI compliant, redistributable per the terms of our EULA, and are capable of running on non-Red Hat platforms.
 Red Hat provides updates for UBI which can be accessed without the need for a product subscription, this content is a subset of the current packages available in RHEL and Software Collections (SCL).
-Red Hat does not perform any testing and validation of UBI on a non-Red Hat stack, no commercial support is available for running UBI without a RHEL or OpenShift subscription on a Red Hat supported Container Platform.
-Customers with an appropriate support subscription continue to have access to all RHEL lifecycle content which can be added into their images in accordance with the guidance below.
+Customers with an appropriate support subscription continue to have access to all RHEL life cycle content which can be added into their images in accordance with the guidance below.

 Extending Container Images